Hasakah Governorate: Demographics

-Al-Hasakah Governorate's ethnic groups include Kurds, Arabs, Assyrians, Armenians and Yazidis.
+Hasakah Governorate's ethnic groups include Kurds, Arabs, Assyrians, Armenians and Yazidis.
 The majority of the Kurds and Arabs in the region are Sunni Muslim.
-Between 20 and 30% of the people of Al-Hasakeh city are Christians of various churches and denominations (majority Syriac Orthodox).
+Between 20 and 30% of the people of Hasakah city are Christians of various churches and denominations (majority Syriac Orthodox).

-Until the beginning of the 20th century, al-Hasakah Governorate (then called Jazira province) was a “no man’s land” primarily reserved for the grazing land of nomadic and semi-nomadic tribes.
+Until the beginning of the 20th century, Hasakah Governorate (then called Jazira province) was a "no man’s land" primarily reserved for the grazing land of nomadic and semi-nomadic tribes.
 During the late days of the Ottoman Empire, large Kurdish-speaking tribal groups both settled in and were deported to areas of northern Syria from Anatolia.
 The largest of these tribal groups was the Reshwan confederation, which was initially based in Adıyaman Province but eventually also settled throughout Anatolia.
 The Milli confederation, mentioned in 1518 onward, was the most powerful group and dominated the entire northern Syrian Desert in the second half of the 18th century.
 Danish writer Carsten Niebuhr who traveled to Jazira in 1764 recorded five nomadic Kurdish tribes (Dukurie, Kikie, Schechchanie, Mullie and Aschetie) and six Arab tribes (Tay, Kaab, Baggara, Geheish, Diabat and Sherabeh).
 According to Niebuhr, the Kurdish tribes were settled near Mardin in Turkey, and paid the governor of that city for the right to graze their herds in the Syrian Jazira.
 The Kurdish tribes gradually settled in villages and cities and are still present in the modern governorate).